yawaramin/scala-modules/README.md

 by modular programming in ML (SML).
 I found this intriguing, because I regard SML-style modular programming as a great way to organise software when doing programming-in-the-large.
-If Prof. Odersky's assertion about modular progamming in Scala is correct, SML-style modules might be a great fit with Scala.
+If Prof. Odersky's assertion about modular programming in Scala is correct, SML-style modules might be a great fit with Scala.

 As is usually the case, I went searching for what others have had to say